Instability of Turing patterns in reaction-diffusion-ODE systems: Introduction

+The nonlinearities $f=f(u,v)$ and $g=g(u,v)$ are arbitrary $C^3$-functions.
+Notice that equation \eqref{eq2} may contain an arbitrary diffusion coefficient which, however, can be rescaled and assumed to be equal to one.

+In this paper we investigate stability properties of stationary solutions of the problem \eqref{eq1}-\eqref{Neumann}.
+Our main results are Theorems \ref{thm:non-const} and \ref{thm:weak} which assert that, under a natural assumption satisfied by a wide variety of systems, stationary solutions are unstable.
+We call this assumption the {\it autocatalysis condition} (see Theorem \ref{thm:non-const}) following its physical motivation in the model.
+We show in Section \ref{sec:examp} that this condition is satisfied {\it for all stationary solutions} of a wide class of systems from mathematical biology.
+Our results are different in continuous and discontinuous stationary solutions.
+In the latter case, additional assumptions on the structure of nonlinearities are required.

+As a complementary result to the instability theorems, we prove Theorem \ref{cor3} which states that each non-constant regular stationary solution intersecting (in a sense to be defined) constant steady states with the DDI property, has to satisfy the autocatalysis condition.
+It is a classical idea by Turing that stable patterns appear around the constant steady state in systems of reaction-diffusion equations with DDI.
+Mathematical results on stability of such patterns can be found, {\it e.g.}, in refs. \cite{IWW04, Wei08, WW07, WW08, WW14} and in the references therein.
+In the current work, combining Theorems \ref{thm:non-const} and \ref{cor3}, we show that {\it this is not the case} in the reaction-diffusion-ODE problems \eqref{eq1}-\eqref{ini}.
+In other words, {\it the same mechanism which destabilizes constant solutions of such models, destabilizes also non-constant stationary solutions}, a behavior that does not fit the usual paradigm of the reaction-diffusion-type equations.
+See Remark~\ref{rem:Turing} for more details.

+Mathematically, in the proof of our main result we need to consider a nonempty continuous spectrum of the linearized operator.
+This seems to be a novelty in the study of reaction-diffusion equations, and is caused by the absence of diffusion in one of the equations.
+In Section \ref{sec:instab}, we provide a rigorous proof of the nonlinear instability of steady states by using ideas from fluid dynamics equations.

 The paper is organized as follows.
-In Section \ref{sec:main}, main results of this paper are formulated.
-Section \ref{sec:examp} provides examples of reaction-diffusion-ODE systems considered in mathematical biology, which fit the framework of the theory developed in this work.
-Proofs of the results are presented in Sections \ref{sec:instab} and \ref{sec:const:non}.
-Section \ref{sec:instab} is devoted to showing instability of continuous stationary solutions under so-called autocatalysis and compensation conditions.
-Moreover, for the instability of discontinuous solutions additional conditions on the model nonlinearities are required.
-In Section \ref{sec:const:non}, constant and non-constant stationary solutions of considered models are characterized and it is shown that they satisfy the conditions formulated in Section \ref{sec:instab}.
-Appendix contains additional information on the model of early carcinogenesis which was the main motivation for the research reported in this work.
+In Section \ref{sec:main}, we state the main results.
+Section \ref{sec:examp} provides relevant mathematical biology-related examples of reaction-diffusion-ODE systems.
+Proofs are postponed to Sections \ref{sec:instab} and \ref{sec:const:non}.
+Section \ref{sec:instab} is devoted to showing instability of the stationary solutions under the autocatalysis condition.
+A proof of the instability of discontinuous solutions requires additional conditions on the model nonlinearities.
+In Section \ref{sec:const:non}, the continuous stationary solutions are characterized and it is shown that the autocatalysis condition is satisfied in the class of reaction-diffusion-ODE problems \eqref{eq1}-\eqref{ini} exhibiting DDI.
+Appendix contains additional information on the model of early carcinogenesis which was the main motivation for our research.